SimonFormanek/pureosc/doc/crypto-schema.md

 # row level security

-address_book, customer, customer_keys and order tables are virtialized as view, where cuer can see only rows owned by him.
+user row owned restrictions applied to tables: address_book, customer, customer_keys and orders tables are virtialized as view, where cuer can see only rows owned by him.

 ## pregenerated admin keys